If you find the title disturbing then perhaps we are already friends. Friendship is after all a relationship made to disturb.

 Those who show pity and are always ready to help during times of trouble are seldom the same ones who rejoice in our joy: when others are happy they have nothing to do, they become superfluous and lose their feeling of superiority, and so they easily show their displeasure…Friedrich Nietzsche

 Nietzsche thought compassion comes from a place of superiority.
 This is in part a circumstance of geography: one person from an elevated position looks down upon another who is below them, they then try to step down to meet them.
-Even if this is achieved, compassion does nothing to alter the implicit power imbalance between them.
+Even if this is achieved, compassion does nothing to alter the implicit power imbalance between them; it actually reasserts it.

 Sharing joy has no such power imbalance; it does however require overcoming any resentment, insecure competitiveness, jealousy or envy that can, and often do accompany conventional friendship.
 Shared joy is always a power share.